chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.4.2 Avoid brittle scripts

-Do not create brittle scripts that work only when user doesn't interfer.
+Do not create brittle scripts that work only when user doesn't interfere.
 All script elements should be as precise as possible - for instance, instead of using [Send](https://autohotkey.com/docs/commands/Send.htm) function which will work correctly only if the desired window is active, use [ControlSend](https://autohotkey.com/docs/commands/ControlSend.htm) which doesn't require window activation or use [BlockInput](https://autohotkey.com/docs/commands/BlockInput.htm) for short period of time.

 # 2. Source Files